Capgemini/powerapps-packagedeployer-template/README.md

 </templateconfig>
 ```

-> You can also activate or deactivate SDK steps that are not in your package by setting the 'external` attribute to `true` on a `<process>` element.
-Be careful when doing this - deploying your package may introduce side-effects to an environment that make it incompatible with other solutions.### Connection references
+> You can also activate or deactivate SDK steps that are not in your package by setting the `external` attribute to `true` on an `<sdkstep>` element.
+Be careful when doing this - deploying your package may introduce side-effects to an environment that make it incompatible with other solutions.

+### Connection references

 #### Set connection references